Trunk

 Anti-Pattern: Technical Boundary Split

-Splitting repositories by technical boundary (frontend/, backend/, scripts/, infrastructure/) rather than deployable module boundary creates dependency chaos.
+Splitting repositories by technical boundary (frontend/, backend/, scripts/, infrastructure/), rather than deployable module boundary, creates dependency chaos.

 Problems: